zopefoundation/ZODB/doc/index.rst

 Transactions
 ============

-Make programs easier to reason about.
+Transactions make programs easier to reason about.

 Transactions are atomic
   Changes made in a transaction are either saved in their entirety or